k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/About.md

 Fabric Web Studio 2.1 packages are validated and certified against Fabric version `8.2.4_3`.
 Please contact your K2view representative if you'd like to use a later version of Fabric and TDM.

+To specify a later version of Fabric to use with Fabric Web Studio, edit the `.env` file's `FABRIC_VERSION` parameter.